Wall Street Pummels Cenovus Energy Inc. (CVE) After Recent Earnings Report

 CVE’s Market Performance

-CVE stocks went down by -0.79% for the week, with a monthly jump of 1.19% and a quarterly performance of -20.19%, while its annual performance rate touched 124.37%.
-The volatility ratio for the week stands at 3.28% while the volatility levels for the past 30 days are set at 3.38% for Cenovus Energy Inc. The simple moving average for the period of the last 20 days is 1.02% for CVE stocks with a simple moving average of 11.05% for the last 200 days.
+CVE stocks went up by 0.60% for the week, with a monthly jump of 3.40% and a quarterly performance of -7.62%, while its annual performance rate touched 109.02%.
+The volatility ratio for the week stands at 3.44% while the volatility levels for the past 30 days are set at 3.36% for Cenovus Energy Inc. The simple moving average for the period of the last 20 days is -1.10% for CVE stocks with a simple moving average of 8.84% for the last 200 days.

-Volatility was left at 3.38%, however, over the last 30 days, the volatility rate increased by 3.28%, as shares surge +0.54% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.21% lower at present.
+Volatility was left at 3.36%, however, over the last 30 days, the volatility rate increased by 3.44%, as shares sank -0.64% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.37% upper at present.

-During the last 5 trading sessions, CVE fell by -0.79%, which changed the moving average for the period of 200-days by +46.38% in comparison to the 20-day moving average, which settled at $18.60.
-In addition, Cenovus Energy Inc. saw 52.93% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CVE rose by +0.60%, which changed the moving average for the period of 200-days by +56.32% in comparison to the 20-day moving average, which settled at $18.74.
+In addition, Cenovus Energy Inc. saw 50.98% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CVE